-Now there are two audiences.
-Traditional search engines like Google still drive the majority of web traffic.
-But AI-powered tools — ChatGPT, Google’s AI Overviews, Perplexity, Claude — are increasingly where people go for answers.
-And these systems find, evaluate, and present information differently than a list of ten blue links ever did.
+Now there are two audiences with different behaviors.
+Google still drives the majority of web traffic.
+But AI-powered search tools like ChatGPT, Google’s AI Overviews, Perplexity, and Claude are where people now go for answers.
+These systems find, evaluate, and present information entirely differently than the ten blue links ever did.

-For Houston businesses investing in content, this creates a practical question: how do you write content that ranks well in Google AND gets cited by AI search engines?
-The good news is that the answer isn’t “write two different versions.”
-The convergence point between what Google rewards and what AI systems cite is clearer than most people realize.
+For Houston businesses investing in content, the question is straightforward: how do you write content that ranks in Google AND gets cited by AI search?
+The answer isn’t “write two different versions.”
+The overlap between what Google rewards and what AI cites is sharper than you think.

 The Dual Audience Problem